aiduze/ML-Web-Apps/README.md

 This project implements the Apriori algorithm for association rule mining and deploys the results to a simple web application using Flask.

 ### Project Structure:
-python app
+- python app
-json reesults file
+- json results file
-csv file
+- csv file
-templates
+- templates
-html file
+- html file

 ### Requirements:
 - Python 3.x